abm9838/memoryGame/README.md

 **`Note:`** To score maximum try to complete the game in less time and less move.

-Get a try and have fun :fun: :joy:
+Get a try and have fun :joy::heart_eyes: